 - If using 1.5mm cord, the process to secure the button is slightly different.
 Because this cord is too narrow to survive repeated thread passes, you will do a modified wrap.

-At the point of the hole in the button shank, bring the thread over the cord on one side, pass through the button hole, then bring the needle under the cord on the other side.
-Insert the needle over the top of this cord, pass through the button and exit under the other cord.
+At the point of the hole in the button shank, bring the thread over the cord on one side, pass through the buttonhole, then bring the needle under the cord on the other side.
+Insert the needle over the top of this cord, pass through the buttonhole and exit under the other cord.
 Continue with over-under passes several times.
 Pull snugly with each pass.
 This will form a figure 8 of thread that is quite secure.
 Proceed with Steps 24 through 26 above to complete the bracelet. - Here is the finished bracelet!
 I love how the smooth gemstones feel on my wrist.

 Recommended Products